flightphp/core/README.md

 # Requirements

-Flight requires `PHP 5.3` or greater.

-This branch requires `PHP 5.4` or greater due to short array initialization
+Thi branch of Flight requires `PHP 7` or greater due to the typed params for the functions and the short array initialization

 # License